ahsurats/CDS_Tutorial/README.md

 # CDS_Tutorial

-CDS Views Tutorial
+Welcome to the CDS View Tutorial repository!
+This tutorial is designed to help SAP developers understand and implement Core Data Services (CDS) Views in an SAP S/4HANA environment.

 📌 About the Repository

 This repository contains:

-Step-by-step CDS View development guide
+- Step-by-step CDS View development guide

-Example codes with explanations
+- Example codes with explanations

-Hands-on exercises for practice
+- Hands-on exercises for practice

-Best practices and performance tuning tips
+- Best practices and performance tuning tips

-🛠 Prerequisites
+# 🛠 Prerequisites

 Before starting, ensure you have: